 As expected, the inclusion of the technology and fuels packages leads to significant changes in the fuel consumption over time, both in terms of total consumption and the distribution across the different fuel types.
 Of significance is that, under package 1, the alternative fuels adopted were split between hydrogen (for short-sea shipping) and ammonia (for deep-sea shipping).
 The reasons for the allocation of the fuels in this manner was to distinguish between vessels that (mostly) travel short distances between ports and, hence, have frequent opportunities to refuel, and those that travel long distances and must be able to hold sufficient fuel for a long journey.
-Although the difference between short-sea and deep sea shipping is primarily associated with the nature of the vessel operation, the short-sea operations are mostly fulfilled by smaller vessels and deep sea operations by larger vessels.
-The European Community Shipowners' Associations (ECSA) has indicated that vessels used in short-sea operations are generally below 10,000 tonnes DWT63; the analysis presented here has adopted the same threshold.
+Although the difference between short-sea operations are mostly fulfilled by smaller vessels and deep sea operations by larger vessels.
+The European Community Shipowners' Associations (ECSA) has indicated that vessels used in short-sea operations are generally below 10,000 tonnes DWT; the analysis presented here has adopted the same threshold.